Cylons: Numbered models

 The miniseries establishes that there are 12 models of humanoid Cylons.
+Over the course of the miniseries and seasons 1 and 2, seven of these models are introduced, each with a model number between One and Eight.
+The absence of a Number Seven model is explained in the final season.
+Each model also appears to have a consistent "human" name, with the exception of Number Six.

 Number Six, portrayed by Tricia Helfer, is introduced as a seductress who exploits her sexual relationship with celebrity scientist Dr. Gaius Baltar (James Callis) to gain access to the military defense mainframe of the Twelve Colonies.
 She introduces malware into the network, which allows the Cylons to launch simultaneous, unchallenged nuclear attacks that wipe out virtually all of the populations of all twelve planets.
 She sacrifices herself to save Baltar in the attack on the planet Caprica, but her consciousness is subsequently downloaded into a new body on a Cylon Resurrection Ship.
 This copy, dubbed "Caprica Six" by the Cylons, is considered a hero, but has developed sympathy for humans, and regrets her part in the attacks.
 Caprica Six ultimately turns against the anti-human Cylon models and seeks peace between Cylons and humans.
 Other prominent Six copies include Shelly Godfrey, Gina Inviere and Natalie Faust.

 In the miniseries, the warship Battlestar Galactica is in the final stages of being decommissioned and converted to a museum, and is thus unaffected by the Cylon sabotage.
 Its commander, William Adama (Edward James Olmos), assumes command of the few remaining elements of the human fleet and heads for the Ragnar Anchorage munitions depot to resupply.
 There he realizes that arms dealer Leoben Conoy (Callum Keith Rennie) is negatively affected by the electromagnetic radiation flooding the station, which is known to be harmless to humans but disrupts the silica pathways of Cylons.
 Leoben confirms he is a Cylon, and reveals the concept of their resurrection technology to Adama before attacking the commander.
 Adama bludgeons Leoben to death, and his body is taken aboard the Galactica for examination.
 The Leobens are later identified as Number Two models, who are very religious and hope for Cylons and humans to live together in peace.